 Angela was taught how to weave by her mother, and her mother, in turn, learned from Angela’s grandmother.
 She raises a herd of about 30 alpacas, and spins her own wool.
 Her spinning is so fine that it is on par with machine-spun yarn!
 The result is work that is of unmatched quality.

 Angela enjoys weaving, particularly the creative element that comes with designing a finished product, and creating the pallays, or woven designs.

-Angela’s skill is expertly portrayed in the two alpaca scarves and table runner featured here.
-With her fine spinning, these scarves are soft and supple and drape wonderfully around the neck.
+Angela’s skill is expertly portrayed in the alpaca scarves, Quilla women's alpaca poncho and table runner featured in the Quechua Collection.
+With her fine spinning, the scarves she weaves are soft and supple and drape wonderfully around the neck.
 The natural alpaca colours and intricate, finely woven designs look great on both men and women.